sagemath/trac_to_gh/Issue 3852.md

 # Issue 3852: create or adapt or include a units package

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3852

 Original creator: jason